 4. Train Your Teams

 In many cases, the target company may have had different processes than you did.
 This means that not everyone will be up-to-speed on the standard workflows you have now implemented.

-Going back to our example, the target company relied on a different software development life cycle (SDLC) and wasn’t using Scrum as heavily as the parent company.
-As part of our integration services we helped them with team training and onboarding:
+Returning to our example, the target company relied on a different software development life cycle (SDLC) and wasn’t using Scrum as heavily as the parent company.
+As part of our integration services, we helped them with team training and onboarding:

 - Developed supporting documentation and how-tos in Confluence

 - Consulted on Scrum process implementation and delivered training

 - Added extra reporting functionality and helped configure data processing for reporting